Can’t Upload Photos to Facebook: ‘Something Went Wrong’ Error

 Turns out?
 His Avast antivirus was silently blocking every single upload because it thought Facebook was trying to steal his data.
 The audacity!

 Same thing happens with Bitdefender, Norton, and basically every antivirus that has a “web shield” feature.
 They scan your uploads, get suspicious, and block them without ever telling you.
-You just see “something went wrong” and assume Facebook’s having a bad day.
+Similar to how they disable ads accounts, these security programs just block stuff without explanation.

 The Browser Extension Plot Thickens